 From a portfolio that includes engineering; command, control, communications, computer, intelligence, surveillance, and reconnaissance (C4ISR); cyber; and integrated air defense missions, he applies technology coupled with his military expertise to get results.

 Prior to joining Booz Allen, Chris was 34-year U.S. Air Force officer, retiring as a lieutenant general in 2017.
-He was an operational pilot, a test pilot who flew over 30 different aircraft types, and an acquisition program manager.
+He was an operational pilot, a test pilot who flew more than 30 different aircraft types, and an acquisition program manager.
 He was the program executive officer for the Air Force KC-46 Tanker Program and the F-35 Joint Strike Fighter Program for the Air Force, U.S. Navy, U.S. Marine Corps, and 11 allied nations.

 A sought-after speaker, Chris has been featured at many industry events including Association of Defense Communities forums, the Association of Old Crows International Symposium, and the DOD and National Defense Industrial Association roundtables.
 He has testified dozens of times in front of the U.S. Congress and allied nations’ parliaments concerning air power and the F-35 Joint Strike Fighter.

-Chris serves on the board of advisors for Blue Star Families; is a lifetime member of the Air Force Association; and a member of the Society of Experimental Test Pilots.
+Chris serves on the board of advisors for Blue Star Families.
+He is a lifetime member of the Air Force Association and a member of the Society of Experimental Test Pilots.

-He holds an M.S. in engineering management from California State University and an M.S. in national resource strategy from the Industrial College of the Armed Forces.
-He holds a B.S. in aeronautical engineering from the U.S. Air Force Academy, where he earned the Outstanding Cadet in Aeronautical Engineering Award.
+Chris holds an M.S. in engineering management from California State University and an M.S. in national resource strategy from the Industrial College of the Armed Forces.
+In addition, he holds a B.S. in aeronautical engineering from the U.S. Air Force Academy, where he earned the Outstanding Cadet in Aeronautical Engineering Award.